dart-archive/www.dartlang.org/src/site/tools/observatory/cpu-profile.markdown

 The CPU profile tells you how the virtual machine (VM) has been spending its time when executing an isolate.
+The following video gives a brief overview of Observatory with some specific tips on how to use the profiling feature.

+<iframe style="display:block;margin: 0 auto;" width="560" height="315" src="//www.youtube.com/embed/Ww8ISWzZGRE" frameborder="0" allowfullscreen></iframe>

 Observatory achieves this by _sampling_ the isolate at regular intervals.
 The sampled data is aggregated and displayed in a _profile tree_.